HESA Shahed 136: Ukrainian defense

 In early November 2022, Forbes reported on Ukrainian efforts to seek "Shahed catchers."
-Because legacy anti-aircraft weapons are less suited to intercepting swarms of cheap drones, various dedicated counter-UAS systems are being acquired.
-One is the Anvil made by Anduril Industries, which uses a suite of sensors powered by the company's AI Lattice system to detect and track threats then passes information to Anvil interceptors, which weigh 12 lb and have backwards-facing propellers to ram into a target at over 100 mph.
+Because legacy anti-aircraft weapons are less suited to intercepting swarms of cheap drones, dedicated counter-UAS systems are being acquired.
+One is the Anvil made by Anduril Industries, which uses a suite of sensors powered by the company's AI Lattice system to detect and track threats, then passes information to Anvil interceptors, which weigh 12 lb and have backwards-facing propellers to ram into a target at over 100 mph.
 Another is the NiDAR made by MARSS, which has a similar networked sensor package and uses ducted fan quadcopter interceptors that have a top speed of more than 170 mph.
 There are also domestic Ukraine options such as the Fowler.
 All systems are similar in that they use a large number of small interceptors to be able to counter drones launched en-masse simultaneously approaching from different directions.
 DShK machine guns fitted with thermal imaging or cameras are among the most cost effective weapons for shooting down these drones.
 Some are working with searchlights like during World War 2.

-According to a Wall Street Journal analysis of data from the Ukrainian Air Force Command in May 2024, Russia had launched 2,628 Shahed drones in the previous six months, some to test Ukrainian air defenses before other missiles were launched, of which Ukraine had intercepted over 80%.
-However the Wall Street Journal also noted "Ukraine uses such statistics for propaganda purposes".

-During August 2024 a Ukrainian Mi-8 used a machine gun to shoot down a Shahed drone.
-Earlier a Mi-24P used its twin GSh-30K 30mm cannons to also shoot down a drone.
+In a May 2024 Wall Street Journal analysis of data from the Ukrainian Air Force Command, Russia had launched 2,628 Shahed drones in the previous six months, some to test Ukrainian air defenses before other missiles were launched, of which Ukraine had intercepted over 80%.
+The Wall Street Journal also noted "Ukraine uses such statistics for propaganda purposes".
+In August 2024, a Ukrainian Mi-8 used a machine gun to shoot down a Shahed drone.
+Earlier a Mi-24P used its twin GSh-30K 30mm cannons to shoot down a drone.
 Such weapons are considered more cost effective compared using air defence missiles.

 On 8 September 2024, Russian drones entered both Romanian and Latvian airspace.
-Romanian scrambled two F-16s to monitor the drone's progress, it landed "in an uninhabited area" near Periprava, according to the Romanian Ministry of Defence.
+Romanian scrambled two F-16s to monitor the drone's progress.
+It landed "in an uninhabited area" near Periprava, according to the Romanian Ministry of Defence.
 The drone that entered Latvian airspace from Belarus crashed near Rezekne.
 This comes as the ISW noted increased success in Ukrainian electronic warfare against Russian drones that resulted in "several Russian Shahed drones (that) recently failed to reach their intended targets for unknown reasons."
-Two Kh-58s also reportedly failed to reach their targets.
-The ISW also claimed that use of electronic warfare also saved air defence resources.
+Two Kh-58s failed to reach their targets.
+The ISW claimed that use of electronic warfare saved air defence resources.
 On 10 October 2024, a Neptune missile struck an ammunition depot in Oktyabrsky, Krasnodar.
 Ukrainian intelligence claimed to have destroyed over 400 Shahed UAVs.
 On 23 July 2025, Ekonomichna Pravda claimed 9 out of 10 Shahed drones shot down were due to interceptor drones.